Home

 Fold one half of the dough over the other until the two edges match and press together until completely sealed.
 At this point you can crimp the edge of the dough all around the empanada - I find it's easier to press a fork all around the edge to seal (and faster, and I'm bad at crimping dough edges).

-With a pastry brush, brush egg white onto the surface of each empanada so that when baked it will take on a nice golden color.
+With a pastry brush, brush a little bit of egg white onto the surface of each empanada so that when baked it will take on a nice golden color.
 Bake the empanadas de queso for 20-30 minutes at 350ºF on previously greased cookie sheets.

 Serve hot sprinkled with powdered sugar on top.